Cerro Pelado Fire: Cause

 An investigation by the United States Forest Service concluded in 2023 determined that the probable cause was debris-burning activities.
 A prescribed burn by the USFS had taken place in the area and several debris piles left by logging activity had been ignited in January and February 2022.
 The piles were monitored occasionally following the initial prescribed burn and some of the piles in the ignition area retained heat as late as April 20, 2022.
 Fire crews would create berms around hot piles and spread the ashes to allow the heat to escape.
 The red flag event led to the spread of hot ash and embers from the burn piles, igniting the fire.

 Impacts

 Closures

 The fire prompted the closure of the nearby Bandelier National Monument and the Valles Caldera National Preserve, as well as New Mexico State Road 4 from mile marker 27 to mile marker 59.

 Weather/Health

 Smoke from the Cerro Pelado Fire, in addition to the Calf Canyon/Hermits Peak Fire and Cooks Peak Fire burning in northern New Mexico, contributed to poor air quality throughout the region.

+Policy changes

+Following the investigation into the fire, the U.S. Forest Service implemented additional measures for prescribed fire operations in the Southwestern Region, including monitoring pile burns with handheld thermal imaging devices and drones capable for detecting residual heat.